 Does your church, school, or office collect donations for Fayette Cares?

 Click below for a poster to place on a collection box and the donations will start rolling in!

 Listed in order of greatest need:

 - Meals in a Box/Can: Ravioli, chili, pasta, rice and soup kits, especially those that are lower in sodium and higher in fiber and protein.
-An entire meal that’s shelf-stable and in one package—dinner doesn’t get any easier, which is a plus for those without stocked kitchens.
+Dinner doesn’t get easier than an entire meal that’s shelf-stable, which is a plus for those without stocked kitchens.

 - Canned Meats: Canned chicken, tuna, and ham are easy to toss into soups and casseroles or added to a sandwich or cracker.
 The versatility and protein make these important pantry staples.

 - Peanut Butter: Loved by kids and adults alike, this great source of protein can be a welcome sight at breakfast, lunch, dinner, or as a snack.
 Look for varieties that are lower in sugar.